 Indeed, many Western nations can’t reopen fast enough after two painful years of pandemic travel restrictions starved their economies of foreign labour and universities of full fee-paying international students.

-In particular, the continued absence of Chinese students, with Beijing’s strict zero-COVID border policies still in place, has made Indian students even more important and intensified competition in the global education sector orchestra for their fees.
+In particular, the continued absence of Chinese students, with Beijing’s strict zero-COVID border policies still in place, has made Indian students even more important and intensified competition in the global education sector for their fees.

 „The ease of securing permanent residency has become a big draw for Indian students rushing to Canada,“ Rahul Oswal, the founder of consultancy Wisdom Overseas, said.